gonmf/kraken-bot/README.md

 # Cryptocurrency trading bot for kraken exchange

-It keeps buying small amounts when the value drops a certain percentage amount, relative to the average price for the last 24 hours.
-It waits some hours and further price drops before successive buys.
+It first buys when the current value drops relative to the daily high value.
+It keeps buying more if the price drops relative to the average price of the coins held.

-It sells everything when the entire coin holdings have risen in price a certain percentage amount.
+It sells everything at a markup relative to the average coin price.

-Since it buys and sells using margin orders you can expect some deviation from the profit margin and buy points set.
+It buys and sells using upper and lower limit orders.
+It needs to be able to cancel past orders, so avoid setting other limit orders manually, because those are not recorded with user-defined identifiers.

 ```bash
 bundle install